ChangeVision/astah-c4model-plugin/README.md

   ![Sample Image](doc/c4model_30.png)
 * For relations, there is no special place to store the technology attribute.
 To draw technologies for relations, for example, just write information on technology in the definition of the dependency relation as follows.
   ![Sample Image](doc/c4model_31.png)
-* Note that the "undo" action for the action triggered by "Reflect c4model texts to the model" requires several actions of holding button down since one action of "Reflect c4model texts to the model" button implies several Astah editing actions.
+* Note that the "undo" action for an action for C4model elements, e.g. a move,  requires several actions of holding button down since one action of "Reflect c4model texts to the model" button implies several Astah editing actions.

 License
 ---------------